pageseeder/schematron/README.md

 This project was initially forked from Google Code <https://code.google.com/p/schematron/> licenced under MIT and developed by Rick Jelliffe and others.

-Most of the API has been refactored to provide a simple Java API.
+Most of the API has been refactored to provide a simple fluent-style Java API.
+The core classes are designed to create immutable objects to help with thread-safety.

 ## SchXslt

 This library includes the XSLT-based Schematron processor from SchXslt https://github.com/schxslt/schxslt

-SchXslt is copyright (c) 2018–2021 by David Maus <dmaus@dmaus.name> and released under the terms of the MIT license.
+SchXslt is copyright (c) 2018–2022 by David Maus <dmaus@dmaus.name> and released under the terms of the MIT license.

 ## Dependencies